Basal Cell Cancer - Patients ask, Dr. Ringpfeil answers

 Please feel free to use the blog below to share information about Basal Cell Cancer or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

 A number of therapies exist for treating basal cell carcinoma.
-The most appropriate one depends on the type, location and severity of the tumor.
-The most common basal cell carcinoma treatments are surgical excision including Mohs' surgery where necessary, electrodessication and curettage, freezing, laser surgery and topical treatments such as Tazarotene (Tazorac), imiquimod (Aldara) and 5-fluorouracil.
+The most appropriate one depends on the type, location, and severity of the tumor.
+The most common basal cell carcinoma treatments are surgical excision including Mohs' surgery where necessary, electrodesiccation and curettage, freezing, laser surgery, and topical treatments such as Tazarotene (Tazorac), imiquimod (Aldara), and 5-fluorouracil.
 Prescription medications require careful supervision for severe skin irritation as well as systemic side effects.